Strong shift equivalence and algebraic K-theory: Abstract

 \section{Abstract}

 For a semiring $\Rcal$, the relations of shift equivalence over $\Rcal$ (SE-$\Rcal$) and strong shift equivalence over $\Rcal$ (SSE-$\Rcal$) are natural equivalence relations on square matrices over $\Rcal$, important for symbolic dynamics.
-When $\Rcal$ is a ring, we prove that the refinement of SE-$\Rcal$ by SSE-$\Rcal$ is classified by the algebraic K-theory group $\nil (R)$.
+When $\calR$ is a ring, we prove that the refinement of SE-$\Rcal$ by SSE-$\Rcal$, in the SE-$\calR$ class of a matrix $A$, is classified by the quotient $\nk_1(\calR )/\ear$ of the algebraic K-theory group $\nk_1 (\calR)$.
+Here, $\ear$ is a certain stabilizer group, which we prove must vanish if $A$ is nilpotent or invertible.
 For this, we first show for any square matrix $A$ over $\Rcal$ that the refinement of its SE-$\Rcal$ class into SSE-$\Rcal$ classes corresponds precisely to the refinement of the $\GL (\Rcal [t])$ equivalence class of $I-tA$ into $\el (\Rcal [t])$ equivalence classes.
-We then show this refinement is in bijective correspondence with $\nil (\calR )$.
-When $A=0$, this correspondence is the standard isomorphism $\nil (\calR )\to \textnormal{NK}_1(R)$.
-For a general ring $\calR$, the proof rests on a theorem of Neeman and Ranicki on the K-theory of noncommutative localizations.
+We then show this refinement is in bijective correspondence with $\nk_1 (\calR )/\ear$.
+For a general ring $\calR$ and $A$ invertible, the proof that $\ear$ is trivial rests on a theorem of Neeman and Ranicki on the K-theory of noncommutative localizations.
+For $\calR$ commutative, we show $\cup_A \ear = NSK_1(\calR)$; the proof rests on Nenashev's presentation of $K_1$ of an exact category.